wonmin-byeon/wonmin-byeon.github.io/_pages/publications.md

 2020
 ======
-{% for post in site.publications.2020 reversed %}
+{% for post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %}